 Waterproof: No

-What we like: Great attention to detail, impressive warmth, recycled materials.
+What we like: Great attention to detail, impressive warmth, and sustainably built.

 What we don’t: Bulky and overkill for mild winter conditions.

 Rab’s Neutrino Pro above is our top pick for activities like winter camping and ice climbing, but for everyday and around-town use, their Deep Cover Parka is a less technical and more stylish option.
-Packing in 12 ounces of 700-fill-power down (in a size L), the Deep Cover is built to handle true winter temperatures, whether you live in a mountain town or the heart of New York City.
-A 50-denier Pertex Quantum shell with DWR finish and hydrophobic down add an extra dose of protection from moisture, and the hood is detachable and sports a faux fur trim for style and warmth.
-All told, at $315, the Deep Cover is an excellent value considering the levels of protection and coverage.
+Packing in 12 ounces of 700-fill-power down (in a size large), the Deep Cover is built to handle true winter temperatures, whether you live in a mountain town or the heart of New York City.
+A 50-denier Pertex Quantum shell with a DWR finish and hydrophobic down add an extra dose of protection from moisture, and the hood is detachable and sports a faux-fur trim for style and warmth.
+Taken together, the $315 Deep Cover is an excellent value considering the levels of protection and coverage.

-The Deep Cover was lightly updated last winter, including fully recycled materials and slightly higher quality down.
+The Deep Cover was lightly updated a couple winters ago, including fully recycled materials and slightly higher-quality down.
 We love the classy leather zipper pull and badge on the right arm—similar to the previous model—and the chevron baffles on each side contribute to the flattering shape.
-And like many thigh-length parkas here, the Rab includes a two-way zipper to give you extra mobility and comfort when sitting.
-Compared to the Outdoor Research Coze below, the Deep Cover packs about 4 ounces more insulation into a 7-inch shorter jacket, which translates to noticeably more warmth.
-As a result, we don’t recommend the Rab for mild winters, but if you consistently face below-freezing temperatures—think January in places like Fairbanks, Fargo, or Edmonton—it’s a solid pick and a great value at just $315.
+And like many thigh-length parkas here, the Rab includes a two-way zipper to give you extra mobility and comfort when sitting down or bending over.
+Compared to the Outdoor Research Coze below, the Deep Cover packs about 4 ounces more insulation into a 7-inch-shorter jacket, which translates to noticeably more warmth.
+As a result, we don’t recommend the Rab for mild winters, but if you consistently face below-freezing temperatures—think January in places like Fairbanks, Fargo, or Edmonton—it’s a solid pick at a great price.

 See the Rab Deep Cover Parka